viamrobotics/docs/docs/fleet/provision.md

 If you specify a WiFi network to connect to in your configuration file, the Viam Agent will automatically connect to that network when in range.

-To configure the Agent with the necessary Wifi connection information and credentials, add an `agent` configuration object to your `viam-server` configuration file that contains this information.
+To configure the Agent with the necessary WiFi connection information and credentials, add an `agent` configuration object to your `viam-server` configuration file that contains this information.

 For example, the following configuration defines the connection information and credentials necessary to connect to a `exampleNet` network: